KuldeepSinh/js-jazz-mine/README.md

 js-jazz-mine - JavaScript with Jasmine...
 ============

-Goal is to learn JavaScript, the right way, with various language constructs cross-examined (tested) using Jasmine.
-To be more precise, the goal is not to learn everything that JavaScript as a language offers.
-Selectively, the target is limited to functional, good and effective parts of the language.
+Goal is to learn JavaScript as a language, the right way.
+Neither as client-side scripting nor as server-side scripting.
+I intent to cross-examine/test/proove various language constructs using Jasmine.
+To iterate - the goal is not to learn everything that JavaScript offers.
+Selectively, the target is limited to the good, functional, and effective parts of the language.

 Folloiwng are the books, I am refering.